bvinoth186/notes/cheat.md

 - Increase reliability
 - Increase bandwidth
 - for immediate need go for VPN since it can done in few mins (also if you want to encrypt your traffic)
+- VPN goes over internet where as Direct Connect is Intranet
+- Direct Connect is not a site-to-site VPN

 # Workspaces